quicwg/wg-materials/interim-25-10/minutes.md

 ### JSON-SEQ is painful - https://github.com/quicwg/qlog/issues/434

-Lucas: afraid this will be a blocking issue for the draft unfortunately
+Lucas: I'm afraid this will be a blocking issue for the draft unfortunately
         Benefits and real pains

         personal opinion: just define newline-delimited as new format inside qlog to get around "non official format" issue (similar for new media types)

-Robin: how difficult will people be if we dont' use JSON-SEQ
+Robin: how difficult will people be if we don't use JSON-SEQ?
     Mirja: will definitely be questions; need a good reason on this.
 Difficult but not impossible
-    Lucas: might have some JSON parsing experts that will give issues because we have to fully/formally define the new format and will get edge cases wrong; might get stuck in IETF last call
+    Lucas: might have some JSON parsing experts that will give issues because we have to fully/formally define the new format and will get edge cases wrong; might get stuck in IETF Last Call

-Robin: how about we jsut remove the steraming option from the main docs and keep it as extension?
+Robin: how about we just remove the steraming option from the main docs and keep it as extension?
     Lucas: hate that... really need a streaming solution and needs to be clear for interop
-    Marten: also dont' like the option to have both... need to just pick one format
+    Marten: also don't like the option to have both... need to just pick one format

-Kazuho: I agree with Lucas' problem but I think we will have that pain with JSON-SEQ too (so I do not mind dropping the streaming option entirely, as Robin suggested)
+Kazuho: I agree with Lucas's problem, but I think we will have that pain with JSON-SEQ too (so I do not mind dropping the streaming option entirely, as Robin suggested)
     Not sure if we would succeed in defining our own thing... would prohibit something explicitly defined in the JSON RFC.
 Don't have high hopes in getting non-JSON-SEQ through

 Lucas: think we still need more thinking/input
-    Robin: so in Montreal, we'll find out if people would object to us defining our own straeming JSON format in qlog?
+    Robin: so in Montreal, we'll find out if people would object to us defining our own streaming JSON format in qlog?
         Lucas: correct

-not much has changed since last discussed.
+Not much has changed since last discussed.
 Another approach could be remove streaming format altogether.
 Proposal to present idea of defining our own newline streaming JSON in qlog itself at the next IETF meeting and gather more feedback.

 Outcome: make a strawperson proposal for a qlog-specific newline json in qlog docs themselves to see how others in the IETF might feel